CBZ-D-velop/Docker-Image-As-Service/README.md

 * Added a Jenkins CI to dayli build images based on cron
 * Reworks on build script, added/updated options

+### 2024-05-19: GitLab / Jenkins CI

+* Rework on CI names
+* Will not edit containers because not mandatory
+* Added artefact analysis upload

 ## Authors

 * Lord Robin Crombez